Step-by-Step Guide to signing up:

 Our After School Program:

-Kehillah B’Yachad is an after-school program that will consist of 90-minute blocks on Monday, Tuesday, and Thursday.
+Kehillah B’Yachad is an after-school program that will consist of 90-minute blocks on Tuesday and Thursday, as well as a 120-minute block on Wednesday.
 The time will provide students with opportunities to begin their transition back to campus, and participate in a variety of exercise, academic, and social activities.

 There will be a mix of organized activities as well as time for students to relax, socialize, and do homework.
 Each day will be a little bit different, and has the potential to broaden social circles, learn new skills, and get to know members of the community.

-An important aspect of the Kehillah B’Yachad is that it will be low-tech or no-tech.
-We want to encourage in-person socializing and being away from screens, unless they are being used specifically for the activity.
+We want to encourage in-person socializing and being away from screens, unless they are being used specifically for an activity.

 All activities will be held outside and students will be expected to stay distanced and masked for the duration of the event.
 We ask all parents to support our expectations for consistency in safe and healthy behavior.